Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Psychological resilience.
 The Psychological Resilience Scale (SPP-25) by Ogińska-Bulik and Juczyński (2008) was used to measure resilience as a personality trait that helps cope with stress.
 The questionnaire consists of 25 items measuring the general level of psychological resilience, as well as its five factors: “perseverance and determination in action”; “openness to new experiences and sense of humor”; “personal competencies to cope and tolerance of negative emotions”; “tolerance for failure and treating life as a challenge”; “optimistic attitude to life and the ability to mobilize in difficult situations.”
 The questionnaire used a 5-point Likert scale (from 0 – definitely not, to 4 – definitely yes).
 In the present study, the overall score on the SPP-25 scale was used as a variable.

-Organizational citizenship behavior.
+Organizational citizenship behaviors.
 The Organizational Citizenship Behavior Questionnaire by Czarnota-Bojarska (2011) was used.
 This questionnaire consists of 33 statements describing behavior beneficial to the organization, to which the participant responds using a 6-point Likert scale, where 0 means very unusual behavior and 5 means very typical behavior for the research participant.
 Examples of statements from this questionnaire include: “On my own initiative, I undertake work that is not formally required of me”, and “For the good of the company, I do not hesitate to oppose the majority.”
 The questionnaire statements refer to various categories of behavior: organizational loyalty, organizational obedience, perseverance, helping others, initiative and civil virtue (understood as a sense of responsibility for the organization).
 In the study, following the example of other authors (e.g. Szalkowska, Żemojtel-Piotrowska, Clinton, 2015), the overall score in the questionnaire was used as an indicator of citizenship behavior.

 The need for social approval.
 The Social Approval Questionnaire (KAS) by Drwal and Wilczyńska (1980) was used.
 It is a questionnaire containing 29 true/false statements.
 An example statement is “I don’t always tell the truth.”
 KAS correlates positively with similar measures of the need for social approval: Edwards’ SDS and Marlowe and Crowne’s SDS (Drwal, 1995).